Israelis march in east Jerusalem in test for new government

 At one point, several dozen youths, jumping and waving their hands in their air, chanted: “Death to Arabs!”
 In another anti-Arab chant, they yelled: "May your village burn.”

 Ahead of the march, Israeli police cleared the area in front of Damascus Gate, shut down roads to traffic, ordered shops to close and sent away young Palestinian protesters.
-Palestinians said six people were arrested, and at five people were hurt in clashes with police.
+Police said that officers arrested 17 people suspected of involvement in violence, some of whom threw rocks and attacked police, and that two police officers needed medical treatment.
+Palestinians said five people were hurt in clashes with police.

 The parade provided an early challenge for Israel's new prime minister, Naftali Bennett, a hardline Israeli nationalist who has promised a pragmatic approach as he presides over a delicate, diverse coalition government.